-Dr John Israilidis is a Senior Lecturer in Project Management at Nottingham Business School.
-He is responsible for developing and leading a new MSc in Project Management and will be contributing to teaching and research in the areas of project and operations management.
+Dr John Israilidis FAPM is a Principal Lecturer in Project Management at Nottingham Business School.
+He is responsible for leading the MSc in Project Management, whilst contributing to teaching and research in the areas of project and operations management.

 John has extensive experience in teaching and supervising students on undergraduate, postgraduate and corporate programmes.
 His research interests currently focus on ignorance management, organisational learning and the effectiveness of knowledge management processes in multinational organisations.

 Before joining Nottingham Business School, John was a Senior Lecturer in Operational Performance at the School of Business, Leadership and Economics, Staffordshire University.